JohanKelyn/Computer_Graphics/Simple Ray_Tracing/Readme.md

 ## Final Output

-These are the two of the possible outcomes, you can create with this simple ray tracing program
+These are the possible outcomes, you can create with this simple ray tracing program

 ![](img/bunny.png?raw=true)